moh3nhadavi/micropython-urdflib/README.md

 ### How to cite

 Mohsen Hadavi, Maxime Lefrançois.
 "The urdlib Library for MicroPython: Manipulating RDF on Constrained Devices".
-In _International Semantic Web Conference_.
+In _International Semantic Web Conference, Poster and Demo track_.
 Cham: Springer International Publishing, 2023

 Also, You can find step-by-step instructions to compile the code and reproduce the experiments online [here](https://github.com/moh3nhadavi/micropython-urdflib-iswc2023/).